Provisional Pharmacist Licence

-Limited pharmacist registration is a registration class which allows for individuals who are not yet eligible for full registration to provide pharmacy services under the supervision of a full pharmacist.
-They may only use the title “pharmacist (limited)” and must not use any abbreviations.
+A provisional licence may be granted by CPBC for individuals who are not yet eligible for a full licence so that they may provide pharmacy services under the supervision of a full licensee.
+If a provisional licence is granted, the individual may only use the title “pharmacist (provisional)” or “pharmacy technician (provisional)” and must not use any abbreviations.

 Application Checklist for Pre-Registration/Student Pharmacist Registration